SharpPig/SharpPig/README.md

-# Hey, I'm Rohan! 👋
+# Hey, I'm Rohan Jakkal! 👋

-I'm a Computer Science student at the University of Texas at Dallas passionate about coding and technology.
+##📚 I'm a Computer Science student at the University of Texas at Dallas

 ## Technologies